7 Supplements That Can Cause Diarrhea (and How to Prevent It)

 "Fish oil is similar to a stool softener, but it doesn't necessarily soften it — it's like a slip and slide."
 And if you take too much, it could lead to diarrhea, she says.

 Fish oil is basically a concentrated form of fat.
-Consuming a high amount of fat in a short period can disrupt your digestive tract, leaving you with gas, bloating and possibly diarrhea as your body attempts to deal with the fatty overload.
+Consuming a high amount of fat in a short period can disrupt your digestive tract, leaving you with gas, bloating and possibly diarrhea, according to Memorial Sloan Kettering Cancer Center.

 Advertisement

-Your system might get used to the fish oil so you stop having episodes of diarrhea, but if you continue to experience loose, watery stools for more than a day or two, it's time to discuss alternative options with your health care professional.
+Your system might get used to the fish oil so you stop having episodes of diarrhea, but if you continue to experience loose, watery stools for more than a day or two, it's time to discuss alternative options with your health care professional, according to the Mayo Clinic.

 Advertisement